 If you want to learn more about Juniata College and the Huntingdon area, this retreat is perfect for you!
 You will get a brief overview of what the area has to offer, including but not limited to; Huntingdon and Juniata history, tours of downtown, and various other trips to get you better acquainted with your new home.
 This retreat is an excellent option for international students, incoming freshmen, and transfer students who want to get a jump start on knowing the lay of the land!

-This is a new retreat this year!
 If you want to learn more about Juniata College and Huntingdon and explore leadership opportunities on campus, this retreat is perfect for you!
-More details to follow.
+Students will participate in various team challenges and will brave their way through an obstacle course.
+If you want to make your mark on campus, this retreat is for you!

 The Martial Arts retreat focuses on traditional Asian martial arts.
 With the help of peer leaders, an advisor, and special instructors, this group will experience a variety of traditional Asian martial arts as well as strength and conditioning, yoga, and meditation.
 NO EXPERIENCE IS REQUIRED and all who are interested are encouraged to sign up for this retreat.
 Be prepared to challenge yourself!